Chamal1120/my-personal-site/README.md

 ## Tech Stack

-- Next bootstrapped with T3 stack
+- T3 stack to bootstrap Next.js
-- Tailwind CSS framework
+- TailwindCSS framework for styling
 - Motion animation library
-- Prettier formatter
+- Prettier as a formatter
 - Pnpm for package management
-- Node for runtime
+- Node as runtime
 - Vercel for deployment

 ## Build Instructions

 #### Prerequisites

-- Node version 20 or above
+- Node v20 or above
-- Pnpm latest version
+- pnpm latest

 #### Steps